Morgan Aero 8: Aero 8 Series 1 (2000–2004)

-Morgan's first supercar, the first run of Aero models was unveiled at the Geneva Motor Show in 2000 by Charles Morgan, it was in his words "the result of the biggest development project ever undertaken by the Morgan Motor Company".
+Considered to be Morgan's first supercar, the first run of Aero models was unveiled at the Geneva Motor Show in 2000 by Charles Morgan, it was in his words "the result of the biggest development project ever undertaken by the Morgan Motor Company".
 The result of many years of hard work, a development programme that included racing in the FIA GT series and a partnership with BMW.